mrvi0/cli-cheatsheet/README.md

 > {another_description}
 ```

-Then add translations to `localizations/en.json`:
+Then add translations to `localizations/en.json` and `localizations/ru.json`:
 ```json
 {
   "your_topic_title": "Your Topic Cheat Sheet",